European business hopes China's new leadership can cure reform 'promise fatigue'

 “If you ask our member companies... they are not very optimistic that these changes will happen,” Harborn told reporters in an interview ahead of the chamber’s launch of its annual position paper.

-“Frustrations and frictions” would follow if China doesn’t show the world that it is serious about opening up, he added on Tuesday at a briefing on the paper.
+The chamber said in the paper that companies have been “suffering from accumulated ‘promise fatigue’, having witnessed a litany of assurances over recent years that never quite materialised”.

-The chamber said in the paper that companies have been “suffering from accumulated ‘promise fatigue’, having witnessed a litany of assurances over recent years that never quite materialized”.
+While noting progress in some industries, such as pharmaceuticals, Harborn said Beijing should abolish its myriad foreign investment catalogues and lists of restricted industries for foreign investors, and “let one company law rule the activities of companies in China”.

 China says that it is an ideal country for foreign investment, and that foreign companies have benefited greatly from decades of growth in its huge market.